A beginner’s guide to composting

 WHERE IS A GOOD SPOT FOR YOUR COMPOST?

 Position or start your compost in partial shade, like an area with tree foliage.
 The warmth from the sun will speed the composting process, but you don’t want to completely dry it out.
+Partial shade is also perfect for growing some of these shade loving vegetables.

 The area you choose shouldn’t experience different temperatures or moisture extremes, as the bacteria and fungi that convert waste to compost work best in constant conditions.
 Make sure you have access to a water source nearby, too.